yangyutu/llm_book.github.io/_sources/docs/chapter_training/alignment.md

 SFT adopts a teacher-forcing approach, which directly optimizes the likelihood of a demonstration output.
 Such a token-level training way essentially does **behavior cloning** to imitate the demonstrations behavior.

-On the other hand, RLHF firstly learns the reward model from preference data, and then employs it to improve the LLM with RL training (e.g., PPO). **The reward model not just encourages positive behavior, but only discourages undesired responses.**
+On the other hand, RLHF firstly learns the reward model from preference data, and then employs it to improve the LLM with RL training (e.g., PPO). **The reward model not just encourages positive behavior, but also discourages undesired responses.**

 In terms of generating comprehensive demonstration data vs preference labeling, preference labeling is much easier than writing the demonstration data.

 RLHF essentially encourages LLMs to learn correct policies by contrasting the self-generated responses (**discriminating between positive and negative responses**).
-It no just forces the model to imitate external, **positive only** demonstration data but also forces the model to know when not to imitate or to know when to reject when there is uncertainty.
+It not just forces the model to imitate external, **positive only** demonstration data but also forces the model to **know when not to imitate** or to know when to reject when there is uncertainty.

-These negative response can mitigate the hallucination or over-generalization issues with SFT on positive only data.
+These negative penality signal can mitigate the hallucination or over-generalization issues associated with SFT on positive only data.

 ````{prf:example} SFT on positive only data can lead to over-generalization
 Let's consider how an LLM learns about geographic facts through SFT.
 During training, it might see examples like: